banyan/backbone.websql.deferred/README.md

-# backbone-websql-deferred
+# Backbone.WebSQL.Deferred

-This project began as a fork of [MarrLiss/backbone-websql](https://github.com/MarrLiss/backbone-websql) by Štěpán Petrů.
+This project began as a fork of [MarrLiss/backbone-websql](https://github.com/MarrLiss/backbone-websql).

 backbone.websql.deferred is different in a way,